yellobyte/LED-Strip-Light-Organ/README.md

 Necessary steps in correct order:

 1) Adjust the trimpot R8 so that pins 1 & 2 of R8 are shorted (AGC is inactive that way).
 Apply a signal of 1kHz/0.5Vpp to X5 **or** X6 on the power board (one of the two Cinch/RCA sockets).
-It gets forwarded to LSP7 on the filter board (inverting input of pre-amplifier op amp IC1A).
+It gets forwarded to LSP7 on the filter board (inverting input of pre-amplifier Op amp IC1A).

-2) Choose a value of R12 so that the signal level at LSP2 (output of op amp IC1B) is close to 2.70Vpp.
+2) Choose a value of R12 so that the signal level at LSP2 (output of Op amp IC1B) is close to 2.70Vpp.
 In my case I ended up with a R12 of 470k.

 3) Increase the amplitude of the input signal to 2.0Vpp.
 Now adjust the trimpot R8 so that the signal level at LSP2 is close to 3.2Vpp.